Loyloyy/Loyloyy/README.md

 ### Welcome to my GitHub! 👋👋

-# Will resume posting more back next year!
+# Will resume posting more in a few months!
 Concentrating on my new work for now ;)

 ### You may find my Data Science Portfolio [here](https://loyloyy.github.io/Portfolio_Website/) where I have consolidated and given a quick summary of my past projects in a reader friendly format 😄